-Having a primary care provider helps you better manage chronic diseases and feel more satisfied with your care.
+A primary care provider is your partner in lifelong health.
+They help you better manage chronic diseases and feel more satisfied with your care.

 Here are five important ways building a relationship with a primary care provider can improve health care for you and your family.

-Having a single physician who has seen you for everything from headaches to immunizations to blood-pressure control means having a health resource who knows your health history.
+It’s important to visit your primary care physician annually for a routine checkup to ensure you are healthy and to keep an eye on any chronic illnesses.
+Having a single physician who has seen you for everything from headaches to immunizations to blood pressure control means having a health resource who knows your health history.
 When you have an appointment, you don't have to explain that there's heart disease in your family or list the medications you're taking — it’s all in your medical record already.

 Within a primary care practice, you can access a wide variety of health services like preventive care and screenings, plus care for chronic conditions such as asthma, hypertension and diabetes, as well as acute care for problems like coughs and high fever.